 Rent College Pads helps college students find CU Boulder off-campus housing options in Boulder, CO.
 Our resource makes the search process easier to find roommates, sublets, and Boulder rentals.
 View and filter all of the available property listings below.

-Finding apartments at CU-Boulder has always been a chore.
-At Rent College Pads we're fixing that.
+Finding apartments near CU-Boulder has always been a chore.
+At Rent College Pads we are fixing that.
 All of our off-campus housing options have been verified and approved by our diligent team of campus managers.
-We even follow up with you and the landlord to make sure you've found your perfect house.
+We even follow up with you and the landlord to make sure you have found your perfect house.
 Because there are so many options to consider before making a responsible renting decision, check out our CU-Boulder University apartment hunting guide below.